Close to the Talvera Meadows in Bolzano there’s Mareccio Castle, a well-known location for events such as the “Bolzano Wine Tasting”.

 The frescoes from the Renaissance period illustrate philosophers of former times and bear witness of the high educational levels of commissioners.
 Even a castle moat, filled with water, still existed in 1650.
 Between 1921 and 1978, Mareccio Castle (Schloss Maretsch, in German) housed the Bolzano National Archives before it was declared dilapidated.
 In the 1980s, the complex was carefully restored by the present owner, the Bolzano Tourist Board.
 Today it serves as a beautiful venue for fairs, concerts and private celebrations.
 If there aren’t any events, Mareccio Castle can be visited.

-from Monday to Friday from 9 am to 12.45 noon time and from 2 pm to 5 pm
+The castle is accessible only during a guided tour (if there are no weddings or other events): May 4 to autumn 2021, Monday to Friday from 9 am to 12.45 noon time and from 2 pm to 5 pm.